 The amendment, to be applied prospectively, requires the application of IFRS 3 Business Combinations when the joint operation constitutes a business.
-Until now, this was not treated specifically.
+Until now, this had not been treated specifically.

 - IFRS 10 and IAS 28: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture (Amendments)